catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

      | tenant_id             | 0cb6b9b744594a619b0b7340f424858b                                                                                                                                                           |
      +-----------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-    The Router IP Address is the value associated with the "ip_address" key within the external_gateway_info JSON data.
+    The Router IP address is the value associated with the "ip_address" key within the external_gateway_info JSON data.

-    To find the Subnet ID and Subnet CIDR Range, issue the following command using the subnet name you found previously:
+    To find the Subnet ID and Subnet CIDR range, issue the following command using the subnet name you found previously:

     .. code-block:: bash